 Our properties are embedded within a broad network of diverse land uses–active and abandoned cattle pastures, small-scale timber plantations and reforestation plots, subsistence farms, ecotourism lodges and private vacation home development.
 We are happy to assist researchers who wish to conduct projects across a range of ecosystems or land uses.

-Why Conduct Fieldwork At Osa Conservation’s Piro Research Station?
+Why Conduct Fieldwork At Osa Conservation’s Biological Station?

 - Access to more than 5,800 acres of diverse rainforest habitat